 One of the differences between English and languages like Spanish is how to make words.

-While in English you can put two words together to create a new word, eg. ASH + TRAY = ASHTRAY, this is very uncommon in Spanish.
-They either have one word or use the preposition “de” (=of) .
+While in English, you can put two words together to create a new word, e.g. ASH + TRAY = ASHTRAY; this is very uncommon in Spanish.
+So instead, they either have one word or use the preposition “de” (=of).

 Activity 1: Matching nouns

 Give the students two lists of nouns (a and b), tell them to match and explain the meaning of each new compound noun to a partner.
 (To help the students, you could have images of the words they are supposed to come up with.)

 Activity 2: Writing, competition.